The-Marcy-Lab-School/react-express-auth/documentation/project-architecture.md

     * `POST /tasks`
     * `PATCH /tasks/:taskID`
     * `DELETE /tasks/:taskID`
-* Task Controller: A controller module will process incoming API requests, interact with the database, and send appropriate responses back to the front-end.
+* Task Controller: A `taskControllers` module will process incoming API requests, interact with the database, and send appropriate responses back to the front-end.
-* Task Model: A data model will define the structure of a task and the methods to interact with the PostgreSQL database.
+* Task Model: A `Task` model will define the structure of a `task` and the methods to interact with the PostgreSQL database.
-PostgreSQL Connection: The back-end will establish a connection to the PostgreSQL database using Knex to perform CRUD (Create, Read, Update, Delete) operations on tasks.
+* PostgreSQL Connection: The back-end will establish a connection to the PostgreSQL database using Knex to perform CRUD (Create, Read, Update, Delete) operations on tasks.

 ### Database Design (PostgreSQL):
 * Users Table: The database will have a table to store users.
 Each user row will include a user id (PK), username, and hashed password